 Payment is not required at the time of registration, but you will need to select the “Check or Purchase Order” payment option to maintain a balance on your account (registrants who select this option can pay by credit card later).

 Non-School Librarian Registrations

 If you indicated on your submission that you will have a co-presenter(s) outside of the school library field who requires a waiver, AASL sent instructions for non-school librarian registration in your session date/time assignment.

 What to Expect

 - AASL will provide a “Speaker Ready Room” if you would like a quiet space to review your presentation.

-- Approximately half of the sessions will be recorded (audio recorded and slidecasted).
+- Approximately half of the sessions will be recorded (audio-recorded and slidecasted).
 If you selected the permission box on your submission to be recorded, you may be placed in a room that will be recording sessions.
-You will be notified when room assignments are sent whether or not your session will be recorded.
+You will be notified whether or not your session will be recorded.
 The decision on which presentations are recorded is based on those who gave permission to record and whose content would translate best into an audio/slidecast format.

 Use these sample posts for inspiration.
 Feel free to change them and add your own spin!